-Two MA routes are available: a) a thesis-based MA and b) a course-based MA for both full- and part-time students.

-For the thesis-based MA, required courses depend on the area of specialization and the undergraduate background of the student; however, the program normally consists of \star 18 graduate-level and a thesis.
-For the course-based MA, \star 24 graduate-level and a project (POL S 900) are required.
+195.60.2 The Degree of MA Program Requirements Two MA routes are available: a) a thesis-based MA and b) a course-based MA for both full- and part-time students.
+For the thesis-based MA, required courses depend on the area of specialization and the undergraduate background of the student; however, the program normally consists of ★18 of graduate-level courses and a thesis (registering in a minimum of ★6 of thesis registrations).
+For the course-based MA, ★24 of graduate-level courses and a project (POL S 900) are required.
 There is no language requirement for the MA degree.